Pink Fantasy

-Pink Fantasy (Korean: 핑크판타지, ピンクファンタジ, often stylized as PinkFantasy) is a South Korean group consisting of 8 members: Daewang, SeeA, Yechan, Harin, Momoka, Arang, Miku and Heesun.
-The group has undergone several lineup changes; their original lineup consisted of Daewang, Aini, SeeA, Yechan, Harin, Arang, Heesun and pre-debut member Rai, who was later been replaced by Yubeen.
+Pink Fantasy (Korean: 핑크판타지, ピンクファンタジ, often stylized as PinkFantasy) was a South Korean group originally consisting of: Daewang, Aini, SeeA, Yechan, Harin, Arang, Heesun and Yubeen.
+The group had undergone several lineup changes with their final lineup consisting of Momoka, Arang, and Miku.
+Originally, the group had a member named Rai however she left before the groups debut making her a pre-debut member.
+Throughout the years, members SangA, Momoka, Miku, and Miu joined the group.
 The group debuted on October 24, 2018, with the single "Iriwa", which was released along with a music video, directed by Super Junior's Shindong.
-The group has several sub-units.
+The group had several sub-units.
 The group is unique in that member Daewang's real identity is completely hidden, with her wearing a mask to hide her face.
+The group disbanded on July 5, 2024.

 History

 Pre-debut

 Prior to debut, several of the group's members had experience in the music industry.
-Aini had previously debuted in the groups Kirotz and UNIZ, SeeA was previously a member of the group Piggy Dolls, Yechan was a member of Awe5ome Baby and Rai (predebut member) was in the Japanese-Taiwanese group Weather Girls under the stage name "Sindy".
+Aini had previously debuted in the groups Kirots and UNIZ, SeeA was previously a member of the group Piggy Dolls, Yechan was a member of Awe5ome Baby and Rai (predebut member) was in the Japanese-Taiwanese group Weather Girls under the stage name "Sindy".
+Yubeen was a contestant on Idol School under her real name Cho Yubin.

 Additionally, the group's first sub-unit "Sugar Powder" was formed predebut, consisting of Harin, Arang and Heesun.
 This unit was purely promotional and never released any songs.